aprs434/aprs434.github.io/README.md

   + the compressed _Addressee SSID_ (between SSID 0 [none] and 15; included), and
   + the _Message No_ (from 0 to 15; included)
 - `T`: compressed text from a limited character set.
-- `i`: a sensible maximum allowed number of information field bytes
+- `i`: a sensible maximum allowed number of information field bytes, taking into account the [stepped airtime function](#measurable-benefits)

 The `EEEEF` codec algorithms are identical to the `CCCCD` codec algorithms, where the digi path code is changed for